Frequently Asked Questions:

 7. Cost.
 The cost of your education at our Dojo will depend upon the particular practice you undertake.
 Please consult individually with your Sensei.
 Dues should be paid by the first class of every month you attend.
 Discounts are typical for students and children.

 8. Rank.
 There are some martial arts schools who do not rank students until their black belt level.
 There are also some who quickly elevate unprepared students to high ranks.
 You should study a martial art for your spiritual and physical health and not for the pursuit of a colored belt.
 In Aikido, the rank of black belt is termed Shodan (or “first step”).
 It is not an end point in your training.
-It may take several years and many hours of practice in the Dojo before your Sensei elects to test you to advance in rank.
+It may take many hours of practice in the Dojo before your Sensei elects to test you to advance in rank.
 Testing is both a happy occasion and recognition of your accomplishments.

 9. Additional Physicial/Spiritual Training.
 Any physical or spiritual activity which compliments your ability to practice Aikido is encouraged.
 There is knowledge to be gained in many forms.
 Do not, however, allow this to substitute for our Dojo experience which can not be emulated anywhere else but in our Dojo.